himasz/booking-service/README.md

 **Prerequisites to Run**

-- Run with JDK 8 (it is also compatable with 17, but it needs to be modified within maven pom)
+- Run with JDK 8 (it is also compatible with 17, but it needs to be modified within maven pom)
 - Or Docker

 # Booking Service